-Work-Based Learning Experience - The term "work-based learning experience" meansan approach to offering a wide range of work-based learning activities, such as apprenticeships, internships and work experiences to appropriate participants and a detailed strategy for how employers will be engaged to partner in such activities.
+Work-Based Learning Experience - The term "work-based learning experience" means an approach to offering a wide range of work-based learning activities, such as Registered Apprenticeships, internships and work experiences to appropriate participants and a detailed strategy for how employers will be engaged to partner in such activities.

-Work Experience - The term "work experience" means a short-term and/or part-time work assignment with an employer or private non-profit or public agency that is subsidized or unsubsidized and which provides an individual with the opportunity to acquire the skillsand knowledge necessary to perform a job, including appropriate work habits and behaviors, and is combined with classroom or other training.
+Work Experience - The term "work experience" means a short-term and/or part-time work assignment with an employer or private non-profit or public agency that is subsidized or unsubsidized and which provides an individual with the opportunity to acquire the skills and knowledge necessary to perform a job, including appropriate work habits and behaviors, and is combined with classroom or other training.
 Paid and unpaid work experiences shall have academic and occupational education as a component of the work experience, which may include the following types of work experiences:

-a) Summer employment opportunities and other employment opportunities available throughout the school year;
+- a) Summer employment opportunities and other employment opportunities available throughout the school year; - b) Pre-apprenticeship programs;

-- b) Pre-apprenticeship programs;
+- c) Registered Apprenticeship programs;

-- c) Internships and job shadowing;
+- d) Internships and job shadowing;

-- d) On-the-job training opportunities.
+- e) On-the-job training opportunities.